 Welcome to AGAPE GALLERIA, an eclectic site featuring hand-crafted items, books by select authors, and other items to support the Widow & Orphan Project in Russia.
-When you purchase an item, you are “shopping for the Kingdom,” helping widows and orphans to find a new life.
+When you purchase an item, you are “shopping for the Kingdom,” helping widows and orphans to build a new life.
 I hope you enjoy the site.
 Please leave comments on the contact form or email SlovaBooks@yahoo.com.
 Thank you!

 Now available on Amazon.com!